mallen2018/news.scraper/README.md

 # news.scraper
-web app that lets users view and leave comments on the latest news.
+Web app that lets users view and leave comments on the latest news.